Netflix Review: Why Sign Up For An Online Movie Rental Service?

 Netflix Review: How It Works

 How does Netflix work?
 The quick and basic description is this: you set up a movie queue or list of movies you want to watch.
-You are then sent the DVDs via mail.
-Each time you return a DVD, you’ll get a new one sent out.
+You can either receive the DVDs via mail or via instant streaming.
+If you’re opting for the DVD plan or channel, then each time you return a DVD, you’ll get a new one sent out.
 So you can watch DVDs as much as you want each month for the flat fee.
 What’s cool is that you can hold on to a movie as long as you want (there are no due dates) and you are not charged anything more than the monthly subscription fee.
 So you’re in full control of how you want to peruse the service.
+Now if you’re using streaming (which is where on-demand viewing is headed), then you can put your shows on your Instant Queue.
+If you’ve got this set up, you can then view your Instant Queue immediately.

 Netflix Browse Feature

-But if you’ve got an unlimited plan which starts at $8.99 a month, you’ll get a whole lot more out of the service.
+If you’ve got an unlimited plan at higher price points, you’ll get a whole lot more out of the service.
 You can pretty much watch shows instantly (you no longer need to wait for anything via snail mail) as much as you want, as often as you want for the flat fee you are charged monthly.
 You can stream it to your computer or to your television — the latter works if you purchase a Netflix supported device.

 Netflix Features